gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 Note when using the raw module do not set the connection to local.
 The raw module simply takes the input argument and executes the command on the remote host.

 #### Step-2: Edit the previous play to add a new task which will perform a time lookup.
-Then add another task to save the output to a file.
+Then add another task to save the output to a file using the copy module.

 Use the set_fact option to set a variable "time" equal to the current time value on the server.